meows/racket/docs/atom.md

 # Atom

 An atom means a [sequence](sequence.md) of any symbols from your [alphabet](alphabet.md).
-In a sense atoms are like *potential* words, or words that we're allowed to make up using our alphabet.
+In a sense atoms are like words, or words that we're allowed to make up using our alphabet.
 For example, let's say that our alphabet only allows the letters `a...z`.
 Here are some example atoms using our rule:

  * `a`
  * `b`
  * `c`